 Unfortunately, no data transmission over the internet can be guaranteed to be fully secure and you need to be aware of this when communicating with or providing personal information to Accolade Wines over the internet.
 We cannot guarantee the security, during transmission, of any personal information provided to us via our websites or emails.

 We ensure that we only disclose your personal information to third parties where it is necessary or compulsory to do so, and we impose strict security requirements on all such third parties regarding how they hold and deal with personal information.

 7.0 International use

-Accolade Wines may disclose or transfer your personal information where necessary to companies which are “related bodies corporate” or “ultimate holding companies” or “subsidiaries”.
+Accolade Wines may also disclose or transfer your personal information where necessary to companies which are “related bodies corporate” or “ultimate holding companies” or “subsidiaries” of Accolade Wines.

-Accolade will take reasonable steps to ensure that an international entity is bound by privacy obligations equivalent to the European Union’s GDPR laws and Australian privacy laws, before we disclose or transfer your personal information to it.
+Accolade Wines will take reasonable steps to ensure that an international entity is bound by privacy obligations equivalent to the European Union’s GDPR laws, China’s Personal Information Protection Law (“PIPL”) and/or the Australian privacy laws (as applicable), before we disclose or transfer your personal information to it.

 8.0 Accuracy of my personal information

 We take all reasonable precautions to ensure that the personal information we collect, use and disclose is accurate, complete and up-to-date.
 However, Accolade Wines will assume that any of the personal information provided by you is up to date and complete at the time it is provided.
 Accolade Wines does not undertake to check or verify the accuracy of personal information provided.